VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 * `{rhs}` is the action we want to execute.
 It can be a string with a command or an expression.
 You can also provide a lua function.

 * `{opts}` this must be a lua table.
-If you don't know what is a "lua table" just think is a way of storing several values in one place.
-Anyway, it can have these properties.
+If you don't know what is, just think of it as a way to store several values in one place.
+It can have these properties.

   - `desc`: A string that describes what the keybinding does.
 You can write anything you want.